aslepenkov/countdown/README.md

 - LocalStorage persistence
 - Confetti and animated emojis when the countdown ends
 - 100% static, no frameworks, lightning fast

 ---

+## 🎨 UI Inspiration

+- **Skeuomorphic design**: Soft shadows, rounded corners, and a tactile, modern look.
+- Inspired by neumorphism and classic digital timers.
+- Popup date picker for a smooth, app-like experience.

+---